 - Soy Flour

 Beans offer both fiber and protein for those watching the scales.
 Fiber and protein both help you feel full longer, and fiber can help lower cholesterol.
-Eating 1 1/2 cups of beans gives you about the same amount of protein as 3 ounces of steak.
+Eating 1 1/2 cups of beans gives you about the same amount of protein as 3 ounces of steak, which makes it a great high protein vegan food option.

 Healthy, High-Protein Beans and Legumes: